This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

 - You will be given anesthesia to make you fall asleep.
 You will be placed on your stomach or on your back with your feet in stirrups.
-Your caregiver will use his finger to guide a probe into your fistula.
-Your caregiver will insert a tool to hold the fistula open.
+Your healthcare provider will use his finger to guide a probe into your fistula.
+Your healthcare provider will insert a tool to hold the fistula open.
 This will help him move the probe with ease.

-- Your caregiver will use the probe as a guide to cut along the length of the fistula.
-Then, your caregiver will use a tool to scrape out any tissue buildup from your fistula.
-Your caregiver also may need to cut open and drain any abscesses during surgery.
-Your caregiver may also need to close the rectal opening to the fistula.
+- Your healthcare provider will use the probe as a guide to cut along the length of the fistula.
+Then, your healthcare provider will use a tool to scrape out any tissue buildup from your fistula.
+Your healthcare provider also may need to cut open and drain any abscesses during surgery.
+Your healthcare provider may also need to close the rectal opening to the fistula.
 The other fistula opening in the skin will be held open with stitches, heat, or other methods.
-Your caregiver may place small thread-like material in your wound to help fluid drain.
+Your healthcare provider may place small thread-like material in your wound to help fluid drain.
 He may also cover your wound with a bandage.
 It may take between 4 and 16 weeks for you to heal, depending on how complex your rectal fistulotomy is.

 After your surgery:

 You will be taken to a room where you can rest until you wake up.
 If you are staying in the hospital, you will be taken to your room.
-Do not get out of bed until your caregiver says it is okay.
-Your caregiver may give you the following medicines:
+Do not get out of bed until your healthcare provider says it is okay.
+Your healthcare provider may give you the following medicines:

 - Stool softeners: This medicine makes it easier for you to have a bowel movement.
 You may need this medicine to treat or prevent constipation.